 Cambridge Network is a membership organisation based in the vibrant high technology cluster of Cambridge, UK.
 We bring people together – from business and academia - to meet and share ideas, encouraging collaboration, networking and partnership for shared success

 Cambridge ideas have changed the world and will continue to change the world.
 The mission at Cambridge Network is simple – to encourage collaboration for shared success.

 - Fostering closer relationships and sharing ideas between businesses, academia and individuals through a calendar of Member events

-- Connecting people and companies for research and partnering through our knowledge of local expertise and our comprehensive member Directory
+- Connecting people and companies for research and partnering through our knowledge of local expertise and our comprehensive Member directory

-- Enabling member companies to find and attract quality candidates to work in Cambridge, through our high profile jobs board ‘Recruitment Gateway’
+- Enabling members to find and attract quality candidates to work in Cambridge, through networking and our high profile jobs board Recruitment Gateway

-- Facilitating co-operation, action and resource sharing by being a focal point for organisations in the Cambridge region.
+- Facilitating co-operation, action and resource sharing by being a focal point for organisations in the Cambridge region

 Deliberately mixing sectors and ideas, Cambridge Network has been the trigger for many productive relationships as business and technology in the region has developed.